SerikM/optimiser/README.md

 - This application follows the modern serverless design and the best practices of building and hosting cloud based serverless public facing applications.
 - The application consists of two main parts - the `Reactjs UI app` and the `.NET Core Lambda api`.
-- This dessign achieves great economy as it makes unnecessary running a full-scale web server and this is also in line with all the principles of the microservices architecture.
+- This design achieves great economy as it makes unnecessary running a full-scale web server and this is also in line with all the principles of the microservices architecture.

 ## UI app
 - The UI app is built using ReactJs and Bootstrap 4.
 It is compiled and then copied over as a package of static files into AWS S3 bucket.
 The bucket is set up as a static file server.
 In theory the UI part can be hosted on any sevrer capable of serving static or dynamic applications.
 It does not require IIS, Kestrel, NodeJs or any other specific server.
 Once loaded into the browser the app will start making `REST` calls to the the backend service which is also hosted in AWS as a serverless Lambda.
 In theory the backend service can be swapped with another service capable of serving content over RESTful connections.